 Are you with me?
 Understanding God’s Grace Changes Everything!
 God’s grace and favor towards us is unbelievable, but something I believe with my whole heart!

 This was an incredibly rare opportunity for me, and an unforgettable day.
-As I worked through my packet on how to set goals, I found myself understanding God’s grace and favor towards me on a whole new level, because Arabah Joy does such an amazing job.
+As I worked through my packet on setting Christian goals, I found myself understanding God’s grace and favor towards me on a whole new level, because Arabah Joy does such an amazing job.
 She challenges, explains, encourages, and makes you laugh and really think.

-I worked through the pre-goal-setting section, and 2 goals that day.
+I worked through the pre-goal-setting section, and setting 2 Christian goals that day.
 A big “life-goal” and a smaller, short term goal.
 By the end, I know my goals are in line with God’s will, and that HE will stick with me and enable me to stick with these goals.
 I may stumble, but he will pick me up!
-Let me give you a peek into my learning how to set goals, and then I’ll show you how you can get started yourself:
+Let me give you a peek into my learning how to set Christian goals with God’s grace, and then I’ll show you how you can get started yourself:

 The first third or so of the packet is full of evaluation and review.
 It’s very interesting and so helpful to look back over the year.
 Not something I’ve ever really done much of in a productive way.
 Sure, I look back through a ‘wish I had (or hadn’t) done or said that’ lens.
 But to actually evaluate where I am now, and where I’ve been over the past year was eye-opening.

 In case you want a taste, here’s a sample.
 A FREE personal spiritual formation assessment.
-This is just one of the assessment sections included in Grace Goals 2020, but it’s my favorite, because it’s so powerful!
+This is just one of the assessment sections included in Grace Goals, but it’s my favorite, because it’s so powerful!

 I’ve been convicted lately, that I may know a lot about God, and believe in him, but I don’t Know Him as well as I should.
 He’s not always the first person I turn to when I want to talk, or need advice, or … So my first goal is this: